dousha/DreamEworks/README.md

-dsys - A Simple OS for Hobbyists
+DreamEworks - A Simple OS for Hobbyists
 =========================================

-dsys is just a randomly chose name.
-It DOES NOT has any pratical meaning.
-Maybe "Dirty SYStems"?

-It's built for x86, but for some wried reason I haven't probed yet, Bochs doesn't do the thing.

 # Requirements